fb-pixel

 So, what are you to do if you want to save seeds from your own plants and perpetuate a single variety without worrying about cross-pollination?
 The answer is easy!
 Just start by saving seeds that do not cross-pollinate easily or are self-fertile!

-Seed Saving by Vegetable
+Seed Saving by Type

 Saving seeds from the best, healthiest plants, whether an herb, flower, vegetable or fruit, will reward you with the strongest, hardiest-producing plant year after year.
 If the plants are not self-pollinating, grow multiple plants to gather more seeds from various plants.

-We like it when plants self-sow in our cottage garden, but we don’t want this in our terrace gardens or the main crop garden because we end up with plants scattered throughout our neat rows and beds.
-Just know, if you don’t harvest all the seeds, this is a risk you’ll be taking.
+We like it when plants self-sow in our cottage garden, but we don't want this in our terrace gardens or the main crop garden because we end up with plants scattered throughout our neat rows and beds.

-To harvest seeds, simply allow the plant to flower and die back.
-Before the seed pods are completely dried, harvest the seed by clipping off the stalk with the flower head attached (or just the flower head) into a brown paper bag.
-Write the name of the herb or flower on the bag and bring it inside.
+Step 2: Before the seed pods are completely dried, harvest the seed by clipping off the stalk with the flower head attached (or just the flower head) into a brown paper bag.

-From there, you can lay the seeds out on a paper towel until completely dry (this may take up to a week), then store them in a Mason jar or small bag and store out of direct sunlight and away from any moisture.
+Step 4: Store dried seeds in a Mason jar or small bag and store them out of direct sunlight and away from any moisture.

 Lettuce is easy to harvest seeds from for future use.
 We do our best to grow greens year-round, so gathering and saving lettuce seeds is very cost-effective.

-Let the lettuce bolt and produce the flower you want to gather seed from.
-Cut the head directly into a brown paper bag as the flower dies.
+Step 3: Cut the head directly into a brown paper bag as the flower dies.
 This way, it won’t scatter seeds all over the garden.
+Alternatively, you can take the whole lettuce stalk and whack it back and forth inside a large 5-gallon bucket to collect the seeds.

-Separate the seeds from the dead debris on a tray or screen and thoroughly dry the seeds in a cool place with good air circulation.
+Step 4: Separate the seeds from the dead debris on a tray or screen and thoroughly dry the seeds in a cool place with good air circulation.

 We leave the beans on the lowest part of the plant we want to remove the seeds from, allowing them to mature and dry on the plant.
 We grow so many beans for long-term storage supply that it’s easy to choose the best plants and harvest seeds from them for future use.